DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 If you are employed as a qualified teacher and work in:

 * inner London, you must earn £36,745
-* outer London, you must earn £34,514
+* outer London, you must earn $salaries_skilledworkervisatraineeminfulltime_outerlondon$ tyuigiviu
 * London fringe, you must earn £31,350
 * the rest of England, you must earn £30,000